raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - When a pod is created, an entry is added to CoreDNS for resolution using its IP
 - For services it uses the service name
 - Deployed as 2 pods for fault toleration
-- CoreDNS uses a configuration file named Corefile, under /etc/coredns by default
+- CoreDNS uses a configuration file named Corefile, under `/etc/coredns by default`
 - The pod records are disabled by default, can be enabled by adding `pods insecure` to the kubernetes configuration block in the Corefile
 - CoreDNS watches for changes in the cluster and adds or deletes DNS entries accordingly
-- exposed through the kube-dns service
+- **exposed through the kube-dns service, the ip addr of this service is configured as the nameserver on pods**
 - The information about the DNS server cluster IP and top-level domain is stored in the Kubelet configuration in the worker nodes
 - services can answer DNS queries by just using their service name.
 Pods require the fully qualified domain name